-Ian Barbour, one of the most important figures in the contemporary science/religion debate died Dec.
+Ian Barbour, one of the most important figures in the contemporary science/religion debate, died Dec.
 24, 2013.
 Barbour earned advanced degrees in physics and taught religion for many years at Carlton College.
-I don’t know much of Barbour’s work, but I am somewhat familiar with the part of his Gifford lectures entitled: “Views of technology.”
-In honor of his recent death, here is an overview of his views with a brief critique.
+I don’t know much of his work, but I am familiar with the part of his Gifford lectures entitled: “Views of technology.”
+In honor of his work here is an overview of those views followed by a brief critique.

 TECHNOLOGY AS LIBERATOR (the optimistic view)

 1. THE BENEFITS OF TECHNOLOGY – including 1) higher standards of living (medicines, sanitation, drugs, nutrition, less manual labor, etc.); 2) opportunity for choice (mobility, greater options, birth control, etc.); 3) more leisure (education, arts, entertainment, sport, etc.); and improved communication (radio, tv, phone, fax, email, etc.).
 In addition, genetic engineering, new sources of power, computers, and biotechnology promise to provide food, health, information, & energy.

 2. OPTIMISTIC VIEWS OF TECHNOLOGY – Kranzberg, for example, argues that modern urban society offers more freedom in our choice of occupations, friends, activities, etc. We work less and with more fulfillment than ever before.
 We are now moving to a postindustrial society where power is based on knowledge instead of on property [or physical strength].
 In such a society intellectual institutions dominate, there is a service economy and decisions are made on rational-technological grounds.